KAsare1/SocialMediaBot/README.md

     ``` sh
     python main.py
     ```
-    Make sure you're in the root directory of the folder
+    Make sure you're in the root directory of the folder it

+6. The fetched data can be found in the <industry_name>_headlines.json file in the data folder